 Paying back money is seldom as simple as we think it will be when we take on debt, and multiple factors (including interest compounding) make carrying debt more expensive than many borrowers expect.
 Still, repaying debt is possible and even simple, but it usually requires some drastic changes to your lifestyle.

-Here moneyland.ch lists 14 lifestyle hacks that can help you get out of debt fast – if you have what it takes to pull them off:
+Here moneyland.ch lists hardcore lifestyle hacks that can help you get out of debt fast – if you have what it takes to pull them off:

 1. Refinance your loans

 As long as you are meeting your debt repayment obligations, your ZEK credit history should not have negative entries.
 That means that you may be able to get a new loan to refinance your current loans.
 There may very well be more affordable loans out there which you are eligible for, and refinancing your loans with the lowest-interest offer you can get is a necessary first step.
-The comprehensive moneyland.ch personal loan comparison makes it easy to compare your rates with other loan options and request free quotes.
-More information on refinancing.
+The comprehensive moneyland.ch personal loan comparison makes it easy to find lenders which offer refinancing, compare your rates with other loan options and request free quotes.
+You can find more information in the moneyland.ch guide to refinancing loans.

 Most of Switzerland is well serviced by public transport and unless you live far off the beaten path or need a vehicle for work, owning a car is more of a liability than an asset.
-Car leases and auto loans are both expensive wastes of money, and new cars lose value faster than they drive.
-Add to that the combined cost of road taxes (around 240 francs per year for a small car), highway stickers (40 francs per year), car insurance (typically between 1000 and 3000 francs a year depending on your age and location), gas and maintenance, and you are losing a lot of money which could be busy repaying your debt.
+Car leases and personal loans for cars are both expensive wastes of money, and new cars lose value faster than they drive.
+Add to that the combined cost of road taxes (around 250 francs per year for a small car), annual highway sticker tax (40 francs per year), compulsory car liability insurance (anywhere from around 200 to 1400 francs a year depending on your age, location and your car’s engine size), comprehensive and collision car insurance if needed, gas and maintenance, and you are losing a lot of money which could be busy repaying your debts.
 Getting a monthly or annual public transportation ticket to work or school and back will usually work out a lot cheaper than owning a car.

 4. Get professional help from debt counselors